kmn5409/COMP_3610_Project/training/README.md

 python3 train_svm.py
 ```

-Next we need to run the code in the jupyter notebook Road_Detection
+Next we need to run the code in the jupyter notebook Road_Detection which was implemented in Google Colab so the files in this folder and the model/ folder will need to be uploaded

 After we move onto the model_interaction/ folder at the root of this repository